niklasramo/mezr/README.md

 // Get element's offset container as if it were a fixed element. getOffsetContainer(elem, { position: 'fixed' });

+// Get element's offset container as if it were a child of document.body. getOffsetContainer(elem, { container: document.body });

 // Get element's offset container while treating all the "display:none"
 // ancestors as "display:inline" elements.